VMware

 • Opening child snapshots created by the UI.
 When creating a snapshot through the Workstation UI, VixSnapshot_GetChild() returns the snapshot correctly now.

 • The vix-perl package includes required libraries.
-On both Windows and Linux, the vix-perl package now includes all required libraries, so you do not have to set Path or LD_LIBRARY_PATH.
+The vix-perl package now includes all required libraries, so you do not have to set Path or LD_LIBRARY_PATH.
+Extracted libraries are in VMware VIX\vix-perl on Windows and /usr/lib/vmware-vix/lib/api/vix-perl on Linux.

 • Upgrading virtual hardware and user confirmation dialog.
 When you call the VixVM_UpgradeVirtualHardware() function, the dialog box to confirm virtual-machine upgrade appears only for interactive sessions.